SLebailly/Vision-Project-Image-Segmentation/README.md

 # Run the code
 bash run.sh
-change the CUDA gpu with CUDA_VISIBLE_DEVICES={0,...,7} in the run.sh file
+change the CUDA gpu with CUDA_VISIBLE_DEVICES={0,...,7} in the run.sh file Access the Jupyter Notebook from your local pc at localhost:8890

 # More Docker Info
 You can leave the container (without removing it) by: CTRL + p + q